peterhinch/micropython-async/v3/docs/TUTORIAL.md

 and `sleep_ms()` functions.
 The worst-case value for this overrun may be calculated by summing, for every other task, the worst-case execution time between yielding to the scheduler.

-The [fast_io](./FASTPOLL.md) version of `uasyncio` in this repo provides a way to ensure that stream I/O is polled on every iteration of the scheduler.
-It is hoped that official `uasyncio` will adopt code to this effect in due course.

 ###### [Contents](./TUTORIAL.md#contents)